ADHD and Impulsive Eating

 I’ve come up with tips specifically designed for overeaters who have ADHD.
 Notice that there are no recipes.
 It’s all about changing the way you think, feel, and behave.

-Use Your Hyperactive Brain to Lose Weight
+Use Your ADHD Brain to Lose Weight

 Having ADHD is like having a good engine and lousy brakes.
 Instead of focusing on “not eating,” focus your high-revving brain on something positive — such as cooking healthy food or starting an exercise program.

-Don’t Expect to Be Able to Resist Food Temptations
+Don’t Expect to Resist Food Temptations

 Try to avoid them instead.
 Keep the foods you typically overeat out of the house.
 If you must eat ice cream or a Big Mac, do so infrequently, and only with a watchdog friend or in public.